 "Little time.
 I was kept in Council overnight."
 He seemed to age decades in a single breath.
 The lines deepened around his closed mouth.
 "They've put us to work, boys.
 We report to the Panathinaiko at first light."

-This earned him two, confused frowns.
-Slaves weren't permitted to participate [nor spectate] in sport or games.
-Neither had stepped foot inside the Panathinaiko, with its climbing steps and proud ghosts.
-Deaton was disheartened by their considerable lack of rights, however hard he tried to hide it.
-He smiled something tired and seethrough.
+This earned him confused frowns from both.
+Slaves weren't permitted to participate or spectate in sport or games.
+Neither had stepped foot inside the Panathinaiko; they'd never bore witness to its climbing rings and proud ghosts.
+Deaton was constantly disheartened by their considerable lack of rights, however hard he tried to hide it.
+His smile was tired and seethrough.
 "The games begin tomorrow, midday.
 We'll be acting as onhand healers for the inevitable casualties."

 Confusion gave way to excitement.
 Stiles bounced on the balls of his chalky feet and grinned with teeth and gum.

 "Why now?
 They've never needed us before, only you."
-Surprisingly, Scott was the one to ask.
+Scott was the one to ask, surprisingly.

-Deaton scrubbed a hand over his shaved head, feeling the short stubbles.
+Deaton scrubbed a hand over his shaven head.
+The short stubbles pulled on his callouses, and the sensation grounded him a little.
 "Some of our Spartan guests are joining the festivities.
 The Council expects they won't be holding back, their collective pride is something of legends."
 He laughed dryly.
 The excitement was quick to drain from the room.
 Scott and Stiles shared a panicky look.
 Neither had any great desire to get close and personal with a Laconian.
 No sane man did!

 They knew not to argue.
 That night, little sleep was had.
 Stiles followed the blossoming, ceiling cracks with tired eyes.
 He twisted his fingers in the wool throw.
 He was too warm.
 The fleece ended up tangled tight around his ankles.
 He bit into the soft meat of his lips and chewed earnestly.
-He pictured a red army [gold stained olives and tan mountains].
+He wondered at the particular stain of green that afflicted him so [malachite? olive?] and remembered a harsh, red backdrop with no small amount of trepidation.
 Scott had gotten to sleep minutes earlier.
 His muted snores were a tiny comfort.
 Stiles breathed harshly through his nose, flipping over and squirming in the timeworn dips of his bedding.

 Morning came too soon.